wenlng/gonacli/README.md

 <br/>

 ## Use Golang to develop an Demo of NodeJS Addon

-<p>Tip：Ensure that relevant commands can be used normally, This is an demo under Linux/OS environment.</p>
+Tip：Ensure that relevant commands can be used normally, This is an demo under Linux/OS environment.

 ``` shell
 # go